Sunrise Mall (Citrus Heights, California)

-Sunrise Mall is a single-level regional shopping mall located at the intersection of Sunrise Boulevard and Greenback Lane in Citrus Heights, California, United States in the Sacramento metropolitan area.
-It is one of the area’s largest and most successful enclosed super regional shopping centers.
+Sunrise Mall is a single-level regional shopping mall located at the intersection of Sunrise Boulevard and Greenback Lane in Citrus Heights, California, United States, in the Sacramento metropolitan area.
+It is one of the area’s largest enclosed regional shopping centers.
 The mall is the centerpiece of the Sunrise MarketPlace shopping district in Citrus Heights.
 Sunrise Mall is accessible from I-80 or Highway 50 from most locations in the greater Sacramento area.
-The anchor stores are 2 Macy's stores and JCPenney.
-There is 1 vacant anchor store that was once Sears.
+The only anchor store left is JCPenney.
+There are three vacant anchor stores, formerly occupied by Sears and two Macy's.

 History

-Sunrise Mall was constructed in 1971 by The Hahn Company and was originally anchored by J. C. Penney, Liberty House, Sears, and Weinstock's.
-Liberty House shuttered operations in 1984 and a Macy's (the current Women's store, which serves as their main store) opened in its place shortly thereafter, moving some of its operations from Birdcage Walk (now the Marketplace at Birdcage), a competing shopping center across Sunrise Boulevard.
-In 1996, Weinstock's was converted into a second Macy's (the current Men's & Home store), moving the rest of its operations from Birdcage.
-In 1999, Sunrise Mall underwent an extensive interior renovation for the first time, and in 2007, a 500-seat food court with a fireplace was added in the corridor between J. C. Penney and Macy's Men's & Home.
+Sunrise Mall was constructed in 1971 by The Hahn Company and was originally anchored by Weinstock's (north anchor store), JCPenney (center north anchor store), Liberty House (center south anchor store), and Sears (south anchor store).
+The Weinstock’s, a cubist building, opened on February 14, 1972.

+In 1984, Liberty House shuttered operations as part of a wind down of its U.S. mainland stores to focus on its stores in Hawaii and a Macy's opened in its place as the center south anchor store shortly thereafter, moving some of its operations from Birdcage Walk (now the Marketplace at Birdcage), a competing shopping center across Sunrise Boulevard.

+In 1996, Weinstock's was converted into a second Macy's (Men's & Home store) after Weinstock's parent company, Broadway Stores, was acquired by Macy's parent company, Federated Department Stores (now Macy's, Inc.) in 1995, moving the rest of its operations from Birdcage.

+Sunrise Mall underwent an extensive interior renovation for the first time in 1999, and in 2007, a 500-seat food court with a fireplace was added in the corridor between JCPenney and Macy's Men's & Home.

 In 2015, Sears Holdings spun off 235 of its properties, including the Sears at Sunrise Mall, into Seritage Growth Properties.
-In November 2015, Spinoso Real Estate Group acquired the mall from Steadfast Companies.
-On April 17, 2018, it was announced that Sears would be closing as part of a plan to close 24 stores nationwide.
-The store closed in July 2018.
+In November of the same year, Spinoso Real Estate Group acquired the mall from Steadfast Companies.

+In July 2018, the Sears store was shuttered as part of the closure of 24 stores nationwide.
 The mall was purchased by Namdar Realty Group on December 20, 2018.

+In March 2025, the two Macy's stores closed as part of a closure of 66 stores nationwide, which also included a longtime store nearby at the Downtown Commons in Downtown Sacramento.
+This has left JCPenney as the only remaining anchor store as of May 2025.
+The owner is seeking a buyer for the mall.